ebrondol/cmssw/Geometry/TrackerNumberingBuilder/README.md

 Subdetectors 3 to 6 are as for the Run 1 detector since the SiStrip Tracker is the same in phase1.

-The configuration names for this detid schema are `trackerNumbering2017Geometry_cfi` for `TrackerGeometricDetESModule` and `trackerTopology2017Constants_cfi` for `TrackerTopology`
+The configuration names for this detid schema are `trackerNumberingGeometry_cfi` (to run on geometry built from xml files) or `trackerNumberingGeometryDB_cfi` (to run on geometry from DB) for `TrackerGeometricDetESModule` and `trackerTopology2017Constants_cfi` for `TrackerTopology`
+The xml description of tracker parameters for this detid schema is in [Geometry/TrackerCommonData/data/PhaseI/trackerParameters.xml](../TrackerCommonData/data/PhaseI/trackerParameters.xml)

 ### Phase 2 Upgrade Detector DetId schema
 The phase 2 detector DetId schema is identical to the one of the phase 1 detector for the inner pixel detector while for the outer tracker subdetector 5, for the barrel, and subdetector 4, for the endcap, are used.
 In some cases the name of the `TrackerTopology` methods is not so meaningful.
 In particular, for the Outer Tracker, the methods DoubleSided is not implemented, firstly because there is no need, secondly because it is not possible, just looking at the DetId and without something hardcoded, to understand if the module is single or double.
-This is also valid for Run I and Phase 1.
+This is also valid for Run I and Phase I.
 The OT tilted option has been introduced in the subdetector 5 with two bits (in the table referred with _subdetector part_ ) that correspond to the rings in the negative and positive part and the central barrel part.
 The order is thus changed respectevely for the three different subparts: ladders by increasing phi and rings by increasing |z|, same consistency for the modules order.
 With this subdetector, the flat geometry is compatible using just the central barrel part of the subdetector 5.